 Society, Community, and the Individual (SCI) is comprised of four essential components: 1) Social Foundations of Medicine, 2) Introduction to Clinical Research, 3) Community Health Experience, and 4) Conversational and Medical Spanish.
+These components as well as the Immersion experience are outlined below.
 We also provide students the opportunity to participate in Service-Based Learning.